Japan Travel Books & Shows

 Samurai Gourmet Netflix

-Samurai Gourmet (NETFLIX) is a humorous oddball show yet an engaging dive into Japanese culture and mentality.
+Samurai Gourmet (Netflix) is a humorous oddball show yet an engaging dive into Japanese culture and mentality.
 In Masayuki Kusumi’s miniseries, the recently retired salaryman Takeshi Kasumi plays a gentle 60-year-old protagonist who is troubled by his suddenly free time.
 He decides to explore Tokyo on foot alone, eating something new in a different diner every day.
 Whenever challenged by a new experience, an imaginary wandering samurai appears – Kasumi’s idealized self – to guide his way.
 When he is too embarrassed to drink a beer with lunch, for example, the samurai swaggers into the restaurant and demolishes a bottle of sake.
 Emboldened, Kasumi then orders two beers.

 On his whimisical journeys of self-discovery he finds unfamiliar inner strength in the face of uncertainty and lets go of the pressures and worries of his former life, eating and doing whatever he wants—a reality many Japanese can only dream of.
 Each 20-minute episode is a soothing lesson in optimism.
 In one he swoons over a takeaway bento box as his neighbor asks, “Is it really that good?”
 He thinks: “It’s just a plain lunch, but eating it under a clear sky makes it special.”
 The Guardian